AiM0-create/Module-EADGI-Project/README.md

 ![1654715404056](image/README/2.png)

 The final stage is to create a simulation to show how earthquakes affect structures in real life.
 Due to time and computational limitation, the simulation was only done for one building with limited parameters in blender.
 One can increase the complexity and poly-count geometries accordingly.
 The ->[link](https://drive.google.com/drive/folders/19yK-l_flvEnTnqqOlYROZv1GDM9VkEqJ)<- to assets and blender software is given.
-One can even use different softwares like [Houdini-SideFX](https://www.sidefx.com/gallery/houdini-earthquake-house-collapse-rnd/) and [Unity](https://github.com/ertanturan/Unity-Earthquake-Simulation).
+One can even use different software's like [Houdini-SideFX](https://www.sidefx.com/gallery/houdini-earthquake-house-collapse-rnd/) and [Unity](https://github.com/ertanturan/Unity-Earthquake-Simulation).

 ![1654716540705](image/README/3.png)

-The simulation was exported and uploaded to youtube for website fetching.
+The simulation was exported and uploaded to YouTube for website fetching.
 Link to the video -> [Simulation.mp4](https://www.youtube.com/embed/-Axoi7aW4Is?autoplay=0&mute=0)

-##### Additonal things
+##### Additional things

 ![1654717016693](image/README/button.png)

 **Buttons**

 They were used for linking different wbsites and url.
+This was used for off-loading assets for simualation.
 The code framework of which is shown below:

 html code